Joyvalley/GWAS_Flow/README.md

 ## Introduction

-GWAS_Flow is an open source python based software provding a gpu-accelerated framework for performing genome association studies, published under the MIT-License.
+GWAS_Flow is an open source python based software provding a GPU-accelerated framework for performing genome association studies, published under the MIT-License.
-GWAS is a set  of  major algorithms in quantitative genetics  to find associations between  phenotypes and their resepective genotypes.
-With a broad range of appilications ranging from plant breeding to medicine.
+GWAS is a set  of  major algorithms in quantitative genetics  to find associations between  phenotypes and their respective genotypes.
+With a broad range of applications ranging from plant breeding to medicine.
-In recent years the datasets used for those studies increased rapidly in size, and concordingly the time necassary too perform these on conventinal cpu-powered machines increased exponentially.
-Here we used tensorflow a framework that is commonly used for machine learning applications to utilize graphical processing units (GPU) for GWAS.
+In recent years the data sets used for those studies increased rapidly in size, and accordingly the time necessary too perform these on conventional CPU-powered machines increased exponentially.
+Here we used TensorFlow a framework that is commonly used for machine learning applications to utilize graphical processing units (GPU) for GWAS.

 ## Requirements